Carol Shaya: Beaux Arts Ball Queen

-The Beaux Arts Society (founded in 1857) crowned Carol Shaya "Queen" of the Beaux Arts Ball, which was held on November 11, 1994, at The Liederkranz Club in Manhattan.
+The Beaux Arts Society (founded in 1857) crowned Shaya "Queen" of the Beaux Arts Ball, which was held on November 11, 1994, at The Liederkranz Club in Manhattan.
 Joe Franklin was crowned King at that event and the two of them reigned as Royal Family Members for one year.
-Carol Shaya is a Life Member of the Beaux Arts Society.
+Shaya is a Life Member of the Beaux Arts Society.

 Later career

 In 1994, Shaya appeared as Sergeant Witoshensky, a recurring role in the television police drama, New York Undercover.
 Shaya also starred as Detective Fine (lead) in the direct-to-video film Silent Prey in 1997.
 Shaya starred off-Broadway as Dori Grossman in Grandma Sylvia's Funeral at the SoHo Playhouse.
 In August 2004, The New York Times reported Shaya was selling real estate in the Queens borough of New York City.
-Carol Shaya now resides in West Hollywood, California where she works as an actress and personal trainer.
+Shaya now resides in West Hollywood, California where she works as an actress and personal trainer.

 Television and radio appearances

-Carol Shaya's television appearances include having been a guest on Conan O'Brien, Tom Snyder, Howard Stern, Entertainment Tonight, Hard Copy, Extra!, E!
+Shaya's television appearances include having been a guest on Conan O'Brien, Tom Snyder, Howard Stern, Entertainment Tonight, Hard Copy, Extra!, E!
 Special "Sex On The Riviera", E!
 News Daily, The Girlee Show, Geraldo Rivera, American Journal, Today Show, Inside Edition, Good Day New York, Dateline, Live at Five, Queens Live, VH1 "Sex & Videotapes" and appearances on British and German television shows.

-Carol Shaya's radio appearances include having been a guest on Howard Stern, Scott & Todd, John Lander & Patti Steel, Ed Lover & Dr. Dre, Jeff Fox & Ken Webb, Rambling with John Gambling, AM Philadelphia with Amy Buckman, Broadway Bill Lee, and also British radio shows.
+Shaya's radio appearances include having been a guest on Howard Stern, Scott & Todd, John Lander & Patti Steel, Ed Lover & Dr. Dre, Jeff Fox & Ken Webb, Rambling with John Gambling, AM Philadelphia with Amy Buckman, Broadway Bill Lee, and also British radio shows.